Recipe Overview

 Instructions

-• Preheat the oven to 350F.
-Lightly grease an 8-inch cake pan with cooking spray.
+• Preheat the oven to 350°F. Spray an 8-inch cake pan with cooking spray.

-• In a large mixing bowl, whisk together the dry ingredients.
-Add the sliced apple and stir briefly to combine.
+• Add the sliced apple to the dry ingredients and stir briefly to combine.

-• In a separate bowl, whisk together the eggs, vanilla, oil and yogurt until smooth.
+• In a medium bowl, whisk together the yogurt, oil, eggs and vanilla until smooth.

-• Once the cake is fully cool, make the glaze.
+• FOR THE GLAZE: Once the cake is fully cooled, make the glaze.
 In a small bowl, mix together the powdered sugar and 1 tablespoon of milk.
 Stir until smooth.
 If the glaze is too thick, add an extra tablespoon of milk.
 Drizzle the glaze over the cake.
-Slice and enjoy!

 Notes